biojs/edu/series/101/02_getting_started.md

 You must be completely crazy if you want to develop anything on Windows.
 Be warned that some packages just assume that they have a UNIX-like enviroment.
+Anyway installing npm on windows is still easy.

 Way 1) Download & install using the [Windows installer](http://nodejs.org/download/)

-Way 2) Build node from the source code  (recommended)
+Way 2) Build node from the source code

 1. [install cygwin](http://www.mcclean-cooper.com/valentino/cygwin_install/)
     - Use setup.exe in the cygwin folder to install the following packages: